Modular session types for objects: A Core Sequential Language

 \begin{definition}[$\mathcal{R}$-Compatibility (Signatures)] Let $\mathcal{R}$ be a binary relation on $\mathcal{S}$.
 Let $\sigma = \methsign{m}{T}{U} : S$ and $\sigma' = \methsign{m}{T'}{U'} : S'$ be components of branch types, both for the same method name $m$, i.e.\ method signatures with subsequent session types.
 We say that $\sigma$ is $\mathcal{R}$-compatible with $\sigma'$ if $T'$ is $\mathcal{R}$-compatible with $T$ and either: \begin{enumerate} \item $U$ is $\mathcal{R}$-compatible with $U'$ and $(S, S')\in \mathcal{R}$, or \item $U$ is an enumerated type $E$, $U' = \linkthis$ and $(\choice{l}{S}{l\in E}, S')\in \mathcal{R}$. \end{enumerate} \end{definition}

 The compatibility relation on method signatures is, as expected, covariant in the return type and the subsequent session type and contravariant in the parameter type, but with one addition: if a method has an enumerated return type $E$ and subsequent session type $S$, then it can always be used as if it had a return type of $\linkthis$ and were followed by the uniform variant session type $\choice{l}{S}{l\in E}$.
 Indeed, both signatures mean that the method can return any label in $E$ and will always leave the object in state $S$.
-However, subtyping is in one direction only because usage of labels with a $\linkterm$ type is more restricted; for example, they cannot be discarded.

 We can now state the necessary conditions for a sub-session relation. \begin{definition}[Sub-session] Let $\mathcal{R}$ be a binary relation on $\mathcal{S}$.
 We say that $\mathcal{R}$ is a sub-session relation if $(S, S')\in \mathcal{R}$ implies: \begin{enumerate} \item If $\mkterm{unfold}(S) = \branch{\methsign{m_i}{T_i}{U_i}}{S_i}{i\in I}$ then $\mkterm{unfold}(S')$ is of the form $\branch{\methsign{m_j}{T'_j}{U'_j}}{S'_j}{j\in J}$ with $J\subset I$, and for all $j\in J$, $\methsign{m_j}{T_j}{U_j}:S_j$ is $\mathcal{R}$-compatible with $\methsign{m_j}{T'_j}{U'_j}:S'_j$. \item If $\mkterm{unfold}(S) = \choice{l}{S_l}{l\in E}$ then $\mkterm{unfold}(S')$ is of the form $\choice{l}{S'_l}{l\in E'}$ with $E\subset E'$ and for all $l\in E$, $(S_l, S'_l)\in\mathcal{R}$. \end{enumerate} For the sake of simplicity we will now, when we refer to this definition later on, make the unfolding step implicit by assuming, without loss of generality, that neither $S$ nor $S'$ is of the form $\rectype{X}{S''}$. \end{definition}